A bipartite version of the Erd\H{o}s $-$ McKay conjecture: Introduction

 \begin{thm} Given $C>0$ there is $\alpha >0$ such that the following holds.
 Suppose that $G = (V_1, V_2,E)$ is a $C$-bipartite-Ramsey graph.
 Then $\{0,\ldots, \alpha |V_1||V_2|\} \subset \{e(G[U]): U \subset V(G)\}$. \end{thm}

 Our proof of Theorem \ref{main-theorem} follows a similar line of approach to \cite{narayanan2019ramsey}, \cite{kwan2018ramsey} and \cite{baksys2021number}, in which we first show that one can get close to the desired edge sizes and then refine this to show that certain perturbations are typically available to allow one to adjust to the exact size.
 Anti-concentration estimates are a key tool in ensuring that the desired perturbations are `sufficiently rich' here.
 We prove such bounds using diversity of vertices and diversity for pairs of vertices, introduced by Bukh and Sudakov \cite{bukh} and Kwan and Sudakov \cite{kwan2018ramsey} respectively, though a different notion of pair diversity was key here in obtaining the required behaviour.
-We were also able to keep track of the perturbation structure using certain sumset techniques.
+We were also able to keep track of the perturbation structure using certain sumset techniques. \textbf{Update:} After this paper was submitted, Kwan, Sah, Sauermann and Sawhney \cite{KSSS} uploaded a remarkable paper, which has completely resolved the Erd\H{o}s $-$ McKay conjecture.
+The proof is a tour de force, combining a wide range of techniques, and it is significantly different from our approach here. \textbf{Notation.} Given disjoint sets $V_1$ and $V_2$ we write $G = (V_1, V_2 ,E)$ to represent a bipartite graph $G$ with vertex set $V(G)=V_1\sqcup V_2$ and edge set $E(G)=E\subset V_1\times V_2$.
+The \emph{edge density} of $G$ is given by $e(G) {/}|V_1||V_2|$.
+Given $U_i \subset V_i$ for $i = 1,2$ we write $G[U_1, U_2]$ to denote the induced subgraph $G[U_1, U_2] = (U_1, U_2, E \cap (U_1 \times U_2))$.